-Latest World Bank forecasts (November 2005)
+Latest World Bank forecasts (March 2006)

-- $\Rightarrow$ World economic growth is forecast to be 3.2 % in 2006. - ⇒High-income economies: The pace of the expansion in the high-income countries is forecast to increase slightly over the next two years, with acceleration in Europe offsetting a modest slowing in Japan and stable growth in the United States. - ⇒ Developing economies: Continued high oil prices, coupled with inflationary pressures, are expected to restrain growth in most developing countries over the next two years.
-Nevertheless, GDP in these economies should expand by around 5.5%, much more quickly than during the past two decades. - The outlook for oil prices is particularly uncertain.
-A significant supply disruption could slow global growth, with large negative consequences for global economic prospects. - ⇒ The future path of interest rates are still low despite recent increases.
-Persistent global current account imbalances, signs of rising inflation, and concerns about the sustainability of government finances in industrialized countries are all factors that could push rates higher and possibly provoke a serious slowdown. - ⇒World Trade: The goods and service trade is expected to increase 6.2% in 2005 before strengthening to 7.0% in 2006.
+- ⇒World economy: The extent of the impact of the doubling of oil prices has been limited.
+Growth is forecast to be 3.2 % in 2006. - ⇒ OECD economies: The expansion is expected to strengthen in 2006, with a mild slowing in the United States, being offset by recovery in Japan and Europe. - ⇒ Developing economies: Continued high oil prices, coupled with inflationary pressures, are expected to restrain growth in most developing countries over the next two years.
+Nevertheless, GDP in these economies should expand by around 5.5%, much more quickly than during the past two decades. - ⇒Oil prices: While oil prices are assumed to have peaked, they are still expected to average 10% higher in 2006 than in 2005.
+Therefore, some of the adverse impact is still likely to be playing out in 2006. - ⇒The future path of interest rates are still low despite recent increases.
+Persistent global current account imbalances, signs of rising inflation, and concerns about the sustainability of government finances in industrialized countries are all factors that could push rates higher. - ⇒World trade: The goods and service trade is reported to increase 6.5% in 2005, and is expected to strengthen to 8.4% in 2006.